 THE GOVERNOR PRESCOTT HOUSE, EPPING, NH

-The McPhee Family of Epping, NH presents HIGHNOTE – the 18th annual Balloon, Music and Fireworks Festival to benefit the Adam McPhee Memorial Foundation.
-With seventeen years in the running, the festival has attracted an average of 500 guests each year and has raised about $100,000 in donations to benefit the Adam McPhee Memorial Foundation.
+The McPhee Family of Epping, NH presents HIGHNOTE – the 20th Annual Balloon, Music and Fireworks Festival to benefit the Adam McPhee Memorial Foundation.
+With nineteen years in the running, the festival has attracted an average of 500 guests each year and has raised about $120,000 in donations to benefit the Adam McPhee Memorial Foundation.

 Epping Police and Fire Department will be present.
 The grounds are handicap accessible.

 * Due to insurance reasons we ask that you leave your pets at home.